Skip to content

 • java.sql.Struct (via setObject)

-• In additional the following are supported by a default converter which maps to the underlying PreparedStatement method:
+• In addition, the following types are supported by default converters that map to the underlying PreparedStatement method:

 • java.lang.Boolean, java.lang.Byte, java.lang.Short, java.lang.Integer, java.lang.Long, java.lang.Float, java.lang.Double